Practice Renovate with Flashcards, Spelling and Quizzes

 The verb 'renovate' has its roots in the Latin language, specifically from the word 'renovare.'
 In Latin, 're-' denotes 'again,' and 'novare' means 'to make new.'
 Therefore, 'renovare' meant 'to make new again' or 'renew.'
 This term was often used in the context of renewing or restoring something to its original, pristine condition.
 As it transitioned into English, 'renovate' retained this sense of rejuvenation and improvement, particularly in the context of buildings, spaces, or objects.
 So, when we renovate something today, we are following the etymological path laid down by 'renovare,' aiming to make it new again or enhance its condition, reflecting the essence of its Latin origins.

-Find the meaning of renovate
+Find the correct meaning of the verb renovate:

 Try Again!